jdelarosaizq/devops-playground/README.md

 - kubectl

 ### Fork the repo
-In order to share the assessment with us please **fork** this project in your personal Github account.
+In order to share the assessment with us please **fork** this project in your personal Github account (forking is necessary for the Github actions to work).
+Please also clone your fork locally - needed for later steps.

 Although we will be using a public repo in Github you will need a token to download artifacts from workflows.
 You can create one from:
 `Profile -> Settings -> Developer setting -> Tokens (classic)
 `
-## How it works?
+## How does it work?
 The idea is to interact with a local Kubernetes cluster using Github actions.
-Normally you would use a cloud service to interact from Github workflows, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands.
+Normally, the Github workflows would interact with a cloud service, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands, *for you to run them locally* (in other words, you will be the human component of the CI/CD pipeline).
 You have already an example at `.github/workflows/push-branch.yml`.

 Once the workflow is finished, the following script will download the resultant artifact and it will run it against your local cluster: